 This contrasts with the approach taken by Davis, who grounded his critique in named sources, documentary references, and professional opinion.

-In that sense, the letter reads less as a comprehensive evidential rebuttal and more as a focused defence of selected aspects of the investigation.
+In that sense, the letter reads much less as a comprehensive evidential rebuttal and more as a focused defence of selected aspects of the investigation.

 Controlled disclosure and narrative framing